 Why Choose LED Lighting Supply for Your Harsh Environment Project

 After 15+ years serving industrial facilities, we understand extreme conditions demand more than product specifications.
-Our experienced product specialists have recommended solutions for offshore drilling platforms, chemical processing plants, and steel mills where temperatures exceed 250°F.
+Our experienced product specialists have recommended solutions for offshore drilling platforms, chemical processing plants, and steel mills where temperatures exceed 250°F. We are a trusted source for LED lights for industrial use in the most demanding settings.

 We provide complimentary custom lighting plans that calculate exact energy savings and verify proper light levels for your specific application.
 Our detailed photometric analyses prevent costly over-lighting mistakes while helping ensure safety compliance.